microsoft/TypeScript-Website/packages/documentation/copy/id/reference/Iterators and Generators.md

 ### Pernyataan `for..of` vs `for..in`

-Baik pernyataan `for..of` dan `for..in` akan mengiterasi list; yang membedakan antara keduanya adalah `for..in` akan mengembalikan daftar _keys_ dari objek tersebut, sedangkan `for..of` mengembalikan daftar _values_ properti numeric dari objek yang diiterasi.
+Baik pernyataan `for..of` dan `for..in` akan mengiterasi _list_; yang membedakan antara keduanya adalah `for..in` akan mengembalikan daftar _keys_ dari objek tersebut, sedangkan `for..of` mengembalikan daftar _values_ properti numeric dari objek yang diiterasi.

 Berikut adalah contoh implementasi dari perbedaan keduanya: